maximosipov/actant/readme.txt

 1. Data formats
 ===============

-Actant reads data in Actiwatch, GENEActiv and Actopsy app (CSV) formats.
-Internally, all the data is represented as Matlab timeseries objects with the following names:
+Actant reads data in Actiwatch, GENEActiv, Actopsy app (CSV) and Actant own (MAT) formats.
+Internally, all datasets represented as Matlab timeseries objects with the following names:

   ACC - 3D accelerometry data (m/s^2 or g)
   ACT - activity data (counts or m/s^2 or g)